Lost Letters of Medieval Life

 View table of contents and excerpt

-"This is a fascinating and important collection of letters.
+"A fascinating and important collection.
 It will add significant new source material to the known corpus of surviving thirteenth-century letters and will shed light on a host of central issues in the history of thirteenth-century England."—Robert Stacey, University of Washington

 While letters by celebrated people have long been known, the correspondence of ordinary people has not survived and has generally been assumed never to have existed in the first place.
 Martha Carlin and David Crouch, however, have discovered numerous examples of such correspondence hiding in plain sight.
 The letters can be found in manuscripts called formularies—the collections of form letters and other model documents that for centuries were used to teach the arts of letter-writing and keeping accounts.